pranil-joshi/CurrencyConverter/README.md

   already in memory is simply scaled).
 - **Change badge** — shows the % move over the selected period, direction encoded with both an arrow icon and color (not color alone).
+- **Admin-configurable API endpoint** — the Frankfurter base URL is set in the Admin panel, so the upstream endpoint can be pointed at a proxy or mirror without a code change.
 - Fully **responsive** and keyboard/screen-reader friendly (`aria-live` rate updates, labelled form controls, no color-only state).